bridgesense/lampready/README.md

 **DB_IS_MAGENTO or DB_IS_WORDPRESS**

 If the database is Magento or Wordpress, you will want to set this option to "yes".
-The script will update the core_config_data or wp_config table to match the config.vm.hostname and SUB_DOMAIN settings.
+The script will update the core_config_data or wp_config table to match this script's config.vm.hostname and SUB_DOMAIN settings.
 For typical installations no manual fiddling should be necessary.

 How to Use this Box?
 ---